vbobrov/asautils/README.md

 Since the tool simulates ASDM, the ASA is expected to be configured with accessible HTTP server and authentication enabled.

+-x basic option can be used to force basic authentication instead of ASDM.
+This requires *http server basic-auth-client ASDM* command to be present on the ASA.

 -u and -p options specify credentials to the ASA.
 If either or both of these arguments are omitted, they will be collected interactively.

 -i and -t options specify both the trustpoint name as well as the file to be installed in those trustpoints.
 See examples below.